-- ½ cup butter, softened
+- ½ cup (1 stick) butter, at room temperature

 - ½ cup brown sugar

-- 1 Tbsp vanilla
+- 1 tsp vanilla extract

 - 2 cups all-purpose flour

 - About 24 Hershey's Kisses, any flavor (milk chocolate was used here)

 - Preheat oven to 350 degrees F. Line 2 baking sheets with silicone liners or mist them lightly with cooking spray.
 Set aside.

 - In the bowl of a stand mixer, cream together the butter, ½ cup of the white sugar and the brown sugar until light and fluffy, about 2 minutes.
 Beat in the peanut butter, egg and vanilla to combine.
 Lastly, beat in the baking soda and flour until a soft dough forms.

 - Roll rounded Tablespoonfuls of dough into the remaining white sugar and place 1" apart on the prepared baking sheets.
 Bake for approx. 8-10 minutes, rotating pans halfway through baking time to ensure even cooking.
 Allow to cool on the baking sheets for about 5 minutes before adorning the center of each cookie with a kiss candy.
 Cool the cookies completely before serving.

 These are a classic for a reason!
 Thick, chewy, soft and buttery with crisp edges and that delightful chocolate center.
 Enjoy these warm or room temperature – they’d also be great to ship off to loved ones in far away lands.